Alexander Haig: Reagan assassination attempt

+His reputation never recovered after this press conference, and in virtually all of the obituaries published after his death, his quote is referenced in the opening paragraphs.

 Falklands War

 In April 1982, Haig conducted shuttle diplomacy between the governments of Argentina in Buenos Aires and the United Kingdom in London after Argentina invaded the Falkland Islands.
-Negotiations collapsed and Haig returned to Washington on April 19.
+Negotiations collapsed and Haig returned to Washington on 19 April.
 The British naval fleet then entered the war zone.
 In December 2012 documents released under the United Kingdom's 30 Year Rule disclosed that Haig planned to reveal British classified military information to Argentina in advance of the recapture of South Georgia Island.
 The information, which contained the plans for Operation Paraquet, was intended to show the Argentine military junta in Buenos Aires that the United States was a neutral player and could be trusted to act impartially during negotiations to end the conflict.
-However, in 2012 it was revealed via declassified files from the Reagan Presidential Library that Haig attempted to persuade Reagan to side with Argentina in the war.
+However, in 2012 it was revealed via documents released from the Reagan Presidential Library that Haig attempted to persuade Reagan to side with Argentina in the war.

 1982 Lebanon War

-Haig's report to Reagan on January 30, 1982, shows that Haig feared the Israelis might start a war against Lebanon.
+Haig's report to Reagan on 30 January 1982, shows that Haig feared the Israelis might start a war against Lebanon.
 Critics accused Haig of "greenlighting" the Israeli invasion of Lebanon in June 1982.
 Haig denied this and said he urged restraint.

 Resignation

 Haig caused some alarm with his suggestion that a "nuclear warning shot" in Europe might be effective in deterring the Soviet Union.
 His tenure as secretary of state was often characterized by his clashes with the defense secretary, Caspar Weinberger.
-Haig, who repeatedly had difficulty with various members of the Reagan administration during his year-and-a-half in office, decided to resign his post on June 25, 1982.
-President Reagan accepted his resignation on July 5.
+Haig, who repeatedly had difficulty with various members of the Reagan administration during his year-and-a-half in office, decided to resign his post on 25 June 1982.
+President Reagan accepted his resignation on 5 July.
 Haig was succeeded by George P. Shultz, who was confirmed on July 16.